Computational-Biology-OceanOmics/LCA_With_WoRMS/README.md

 - Why does this depend on pytaxonkit?
 I thought it ignores NCBI Taxonomy?

 Yes, but I have not found a nice way to pull out the species name from a row of BLAST hits.
 I have played with [taxonerd](https://github.com/nleguillarme/taxonerd) but it feels like overkill for this problem.
-Relying on the NCBI Taxonomy ID, then pulling out the WoRMS lineage for that taxonomy ID is the best middle-ground in my opinion.
+Relying on the NCBI Taxonomy ID for the species name, then pulling out the WoRMS lineage for the NCBI species name is the best middle-ground in my opinion.
 I *could* base this on the sscinames column produced by BLAST, but when BLAST does not have the NCBI taxonomy database present when running that column will be all NA.

 - How long does this run for?